BalaM314/BalaM314/stuff/GuideToThePlanets.md

 Nearly every planet in this star system made us question whether our sensors were malfunctioning.
 Any trips to this system should be conducted with extreme caution.
 The host star is extremely hot.

 Igneus: The most insanely scorched world we've ever known.
 It orbits so close to the host star we're amazed it even exists.
 It spins at a rate that may cause motion sickness.
-Low conentrations of osmium ore were detected below the surface.
+Large conentrations of osmium and iridium ore were detected below the surface.

 Halidon: A gas giant with materials that it absolutely should not have.
 The extremely corrosive atmosphere is full of fluorine, chlorine, and krypton.
 If there were any moons, they have certainly been dissolved.
 A large amount of some inert substance will be necessary to warp to this world, lest your space station get corroded into nothing.
 Teflon might work.